 Additionally, engaging with local communities and conducting thorough research on regional economic trends further bolsters the likelihood of identifying prime investment locations poised for substantial long-term gains.

-This approach fosters not only financial success but also cultivates a sense of belonging among residents who share a common interest in their neighborhood's prosperity.
+This approach fosters financial success and cultivates a sense of belonging among residents who share a common interest in their neighborhood’s prosperity.